-Please see below recent memory-related change.
+Please see below selected recent legacy-related change.

 Halcyon curates the most significant memory-related content from carefully selected sources.
 Please contact us if you'd like our help with memory-related challenges.

 The Ego Trick looked at the 'bundle theory' of the self, and argued that we don't have a permanent essential self, but instead are a bundle of thoughts, sensations and impulses.

 Meanwhile, a Harvard clinical psychologist and Tibetan Buddhist scholar, examined the nature of awareness and self.

 What if we could we remember and honour all the dead...yes, the estimated 110 billion or so humans who have ever lived?